Infinitely divisible priors for multivariate survival functions: A general recipe for simulation from the posterior of min-id prior

 On the contrary, a simulation algorithm for $\lc\bmX_{n+i}\rc_{1\leq i\leq k}\mid \ubmX_n$ can be based on two different approaches.
-First, one can extend existing simulation algorithms for conditional distributions of max-id and max-stable distributions, which were developed in the context of extreme value theory.
-This approach will always work and we present it as a general recipe.
-Second, when Condition \ref{condabsolutecont} is satisfied, there is also the option to use an MCMC algorithm.
+First, one can extend existing simulation algorithms for conditional distributions of min-id processes.
+This approach will, in theory, always work and we present it as a general recipe.
+Second, when Condition \ref{condabsolutecont} is satisfied, one can resort to more classical MCMC algorithms to simulate the conditional distributions of min-id processes.

 First, let us discuss a general simulation algorithm, which only requires Condition \ref{condcontmargins} to be satisfied.
 To simplify the notation, we define $m=n+k$ and note that we need to simulate from the conditional distribution of $\ubmX_m$ given $\ubmX_n$.
 Then, recalling the stochastic representation (\ref{stochrepposterior}) of $\lc \bmX_{n+j}\rc_{j\in\N}\mid \ubmX_n\sim \min\{ \ubmY^{(n)},\ubmZ^{(n)}\}$, the simulation from $\ubmX_m$ boils down to simulating from three objects.
 First, one needs to simulate the first $k$ components from the exchangeable min-id sequence $\ubmY^{(n)}$, denoted as $\ubmY^{(n)}_k$.
 Second, one needs to simulate a conditional hitting scenario $\Tilde{\Theta}$ and, third, conditionally on the conditional hitting scenario $\Tilde{\Theta}$, one needs to simulate the first $k$ components from the $L(\Tilde{\Theta})$ random sequences $\lc\lc\bmZ_{j}^{(n,l)}\rc_{j\in\N}\rc_{1\leq l\leq L(\Tilde{\Theta})}$, denoted as $\ubmZ^{(n,l)}_k$, respectively.
 We discuss the simulation of each of these objects separately in the following paragraphs.